butchwarns/ncurses_Cellular_Automaton/README.md

 ## Motivation
 This project is my attempt at making rule 30, a cellular automaton introduced by Stephen Wolfram in 1983, somewhat more easily explorable for the interested.
-The **ncurses-Cellular-Automaton** lets you quickly try out all of the 256 rules on different starting conditions and get a feel for how an elementary CA works.
+The **ncurses-Cellular-Automaton** lets you quickly try out all of the 256 rules on different starting conditions and get a feel for how an elementary CA works in real-time.
 I suggest reading Wolfram's (free) book [A New Kind of Science](https://www.wolframscience.com/nks/) for an introduction to the mechanics behind rule 30 and other cellular automata.

+## A word of caution
+The animation can flicker quite a bit at times, so please take care if you are sensitive to those kind of things!

 ## Project status
 Functional work in progress.
+I do intend to add more features in the future.

 ## Code style
 [![js-standard-style](https://img.shields.io/badge/code%20style-stroustrup-brightgreen.svg?style=flat)](https://www.stroustrup.com/bs_faq2.html#layout-style)